GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-103/index.md

 * [Using Early Hints on Cloudflare](https://developers.cloudflare.com/cache/about/early-hints/)
 * [Fastly Beyond Server Push: The 103 Early Hints Status Code](https://www.fastly.com/blog/beyond-server-push-experimenting-with-the-103-early-hints-status-code)

-## Local font access API {: #local-fonts }
+## Local Font Access API {: #local-fonts }

 Fonts on the web have always been a challenge, and especially so for apps that let users create their own graphics and designs.
 Until now, web apps could only really use web fonts.
 There was no way to get a list of fonts the user had installed on their computer.
 And, there was no way to access the full font table data, critical if you need to implement your own custom text stack.

-The new Local Font Access API gives web applications the ability to enumerate the local fonts on the users device, and provides access to the font table data.
+The new Local Font Access API gives web applications the ability to enumerate the local fonts on the user's device, and provides access to the font table data.

 To get a list of fonts installed on the device, you'll first need to request permission.